Working with GordonWeddingFilms

 Discretion, anticipation, and control

-On the wedding day, my role is to be present without being visible.
-The objective is not to direct, but to anticipate and capture what naturally happens.
 A typical wedding day involves continuous filming over 10 to 12 hours, often across multiple locations and lighting conditions.
-During that time, I constantly adapt to the rhythm of the day, following the timeline set by the planner while remaining flexible when things shift, which happens frequently.
+Throughout the day, I adapt to the rhythm of events, following the planner’s timeline while remaining flexible when things shift, which happens frequently.
+Protecting the flow of the day is essential.
+Filming is always designed to integrate seamlessly into the experience, without slowing anything down or drawing attention.

 Two approaches, one philosophy